aws-controllers-k8s/test-infra/flux/ack/README.md

 Historically these manifests used `${VAR}` placeholders substituted by Flux from a `self-managed-vars` ConfigMap.
-Argo CD renders off-cluster and has no substitution step, so that mechanism and the ConfigMap are gone; see `docs/argocd-migration.md`.
+Argo CD renders off-cluster and has no substitution step, so that mechanism and the ConfigMap are gone; values now arrive as Helm parameters from Terraform.